I recently wrote about total return. How much do investors actually end up taking home at the end of the day after investing in stocks?

 One of the saving graces is franking credits.
 It is a sigh of relief for investors.
 Over a long time horizon, a meaningful contribution to total returns.

 In the above example, the tax rate on average income is assumed – 32.5% (plus a 2% Medicare levy.)
-However, at the start of the next financial year, this is going to change.
+However the marginal tax rates have changed (as of 1 July 2024).

 Stage 3 tax cuts and a net 0% tax rate for dividends